-Description: Enable or disable the Thunderbolt BIOS Assist mode.
-If you select Enabled, Thunderbolt ports are controlled by the BIOS instead of the operating system, power consumption is increased, and wake from Modern Standby mode is disabled.
-You can only set to Enabled on the Linux and the Windows 10 (earlier than version 1709) operating systems.
+Description: Enable or disable Thunderbolt BIOS Assist mode.
+If you select Enabled, Thunderbolt ports are controlled by BIOS instead of OS.
+Set to Enabled only to support Linux and Windows 10 prior to version 1709.
+But it increases power consumption and disables wake with Modern Standby.